VCityTeam/py3dtilers/py3dtilers/Color/README.md

 ### color_dict

 The color dictionary is used to match colors with attribute values.
 Each attribute value must be a key of the dictionary.
-A key `default` should be present for geometries which don't have a value of the targeted attribute.
+A key `default` should be present for geometries which don't have a value for the targeted attribute (or have a value not present in the dictionary).

 ```bash
 "color_dict": {